MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/information-barriers-in-teams.md

 ## More information

-For more information about the information barriers admin role and to set or remove information barrier policies, see [Information barriers (coming soon to Microsoft Teams!)](https://docs.microsoft.com/Office365/SecurityCompliance/information-barriers).
+For more information about the information barriers admin role and to set or remove information barrier policies, see [Information barriers (coming soon!)](https://docs.microsoft.com/Office365/SecurityCompliance/information-barriers).